pklaus/oscilloSVG/README.md

-This Python package can generate SVG images diplaying oscilloscope screens.
+This Python package can generate SVG images displaying oscilloscope screens.